Acyclic reorientation lattices and their lattice quotients: Acknowledgements

 \section{Acknowledgements}

 I am grateful to A.~Padrol and G.~Poullot for discussions on graphical zonotopes (in particular for pointing out references for \cref{prop:simplicialGraphicalFan}), to N.~Cartier for the counter-example of \cref{exm:CoxeterArrangements}, and to the DGeCo seminar group for suggestions on a preliminary exposition of the results of this paper.
+I also thank an anonymous referee for many comments and suggestions that improved the presentation of this paper.

 \addtocontents{toc}{ }